 Typical of Medieval Political Theory is the notion that the Universe is a Divine Monarchy with God as the ultimate source of authority.
 While we all must be obedient to God, there is a “chain of command” so to speak.
 Throughout the middle ages there was a debate about who, precisely, was “second in command.”
 The Roman Catholic Church maintained that it was the bishop of Rome, the Pope (although there were some disputes about this within the church).
 So, for instance, it was Pope Leo III who crowned Charlemagne Holy Roman Emperor on Christmas Day, in the year 800.
 This was a very public way of demonstrating that the Pope is the one bestowing the title, and the Pope is in the position to bestow this title because his authority comes directly from God.
 (And what the Pope giveth, the Pope can taketh away.)
 As the papacy's power grew during the Middle Ages, Popes and emperors came into conflict.
 In one such conflict Holy Roman Emperor Henry IV was excommunicated by Pope Gregory VII.
 As a show of penance, the story goes, Henry stood in the snow outside the gates of the castle where the Pope was staying for three days begging the pope to rescind the excommunication.

 Now this was not just because Henry wanted to once again resume his membership within the Church.
-In medieval political theory, loyalty was assured in the Universal Chain of Command by oaths of allegiance.
+Loyalty was assured in the Universal Chain of Command by oaths of allegiance.
 But these oaths need not be honored to one who was not part of the Church.
-Once excommunicated, no one who had sworn an oath to Henry needed to honor that (including oaths to pay taxes, give crops, use of land, military support, etc.) Excommunicated, Henry was very much politically weaken, his just authority in question, and thus vulnerable to political challenge.
+Once excommunicated, no one who had sworn an oath to Henry needed to honor that (including oaths to pay taxes, crops, use of land, military support, etc.) Excommunicated, Henry was politically weaken and vulnerable to challenge.

 Later in the Middle Ages arose the idea of the Divine Right of Kings.
 This theory claims that kings receive their authority directly from God.
 The thinking here was that if God did want the King to be the King, He (God) could/would remove him.
-The fact that the King is King is itself evidence that it is God’s will.
-Therefore kings were answerable only to God (not the Pope) and it was therefore sinful for their subjects to resist them.
+The fact that the King is King itself is evidence that it is God’s will.
+Therefore kings were answerable only to God and it was therefore sinful for their subjects to resist them.
 Further, this put the king on equal footing with the pope.
 James VI / I (1566 – 1625) upheld the doctrine in his speeches and writings.
 This theory was supported by his son Charles I and his chief adviser, William Laud, the Archbishop of Canterbury.
-Laud argued that the king had been appointed by God and people who disagreed with him were bad Christians, disobedient to the will of God.
+Laud argued that the king had been appointed by God and people who disagreed with him were bad Christians.

 Modern Political Theory: